Professional Reviews

 Norton’s password manager has an automatic password changer that lets you automatically change passwords for a selection of popular websites.
 You can access it via the Security Dashboard, but during my tests, it only worked on a handful of websites, so its usability is limited.

-Norton’s password manager also includes password auditing, which automatically checks your password vault for weak, duplicate, or outdated passwords and alerts you to any needing attention.
+You also get password auditing, a feature that automatically checks your password vault for weak, duplicate, or outdated passwords and alerts you to any needing attention.
 While this is a common feature in standalone password managers like Dashlane and LastPass, not all antivirus-bundled password managers include this, so I was pleased to see Norton does.
 Norton 360 plans also include dark web monitoring which alerts you if your passwords or logins have been compromised in a cyberattack or data breach.

 All of the Norton 360 packages include a password manager, a malware scanner, a firewall, a VPN, and dark web monitoring.
 Norton 360 Standard and covers 3 devices, so it’s a great choice for users looking for all these protections under one subscription.
 Norton 360 Deluxe ($49.99 / year) covers up to 5 devices and adds extras like parental controls and 50 GB cloud storage, while Norton 360 with LifeLock Select starts at $99.99 / year and adds identity theft protections, $1 million insurance coverage for identity theft damages, plus 250 GB cloud storage (for US-based users only).